 name attribute may be written as an attribute value template,

 allowing the called template to be decided at run-time.
-The string result of
+In place of this

 To supply parameters to the called template, one or more xsl:with-param elements may be included.
 The values